ishack79/testNordhealth/README.md

 **How to run it**

 cd nordhealth

 python -m venv venv

 Activate the virtual enviroment:
     - Windows: venv\Scripts\activate.bat
     - Linux: source venv/bin/activate

-pip install -r requirements.txt python ./app.py
+pip install -r requirements.txt

+python ./app.py

 cd client

 npm install

 npm run dev

 http://localhost:3000/

 **Role / Tech used**

-Fullstack Developer
+- Senior Fullstack Developer

-It is deliver a complete solution using a backend in Flask with python and a frontend using Vue 3 with Vuetify 3 that display a v-data-table and a pie chart from chart.js using vue-chartjs wrapper.
+- It is deliver a complete solution using a backend in Flask with python and a frontend using Vue 3 with Vuetify 3 that display a v-data-table and a pie chart from chart.js using vue-chartjs wrapper.